How to Book a Mover

 Professional Attitude: Last but not least, never underestimate the power of a good attitude.
 Movers who are polite, friendly, and professional make the stressful experience of moving a bit more bearable.
 A tip is a great way to acknowledge that.

-You've got your boxes stacked and your moving team is hard at work.
+Your boxes are stacked, and your moving team is hard at work.
 But when exactly should you tip them?
 The timing can make a difference.
 Handing over a tip before the move can serve as a motivational boost.
-However, tipping during the move might be a bit awkward and disrupt the flow.
+However, tipping during the move might be awkward and disrupt the flow.
 The best time?
 Right after the move.
 This allows you to assess the quality of service and tip accordingly.
 It's like a final seal of approval, a nod to the hard work and care put into your move.

 Cash is king, but in today's digital age, there are more ways than one to show your appreciation.
-While cash is immediate and tangible, digital methods like credit card, Venmo or a check offer a traceable route.
-If you're concerned about safety or want a record of the transaction, digital could be your go-to.
+While cash is immediate and tangible, digital methods like credit cards, Venmo, or checks offer a traceable route.
+If you're concerned about safety or want a transaction record, digital could be your go-to.
 But remember, not all movers may be set up for digital payments.
 Always check beforehand and be prepared with an alternative.

 Here's a dilemma you might not have considered.
 Should the tip be part of the final bill or a separate transaction?
 Tips are considered taxable income for movers.
 This is something to consider when deciding how much to tip.
 Adding it to the bill might seem convenient, but it could get lost in the shuffle of administrative work.
 A separate tip, handed directly to the movers, ensures that your gratitude goes straight to those who did the heavy lifting.
 It's a direct "thank you," no detours.